-Especially designed or prepared mass spectrometers capable of taking online samples from UF6 gas streams and having all of the following:
+Especially designed or prepared mass spectrometers capable of taking online samples from UF6 gas streams and having all of the following characteristics:

 - 1. Capable of measuring ions of 320 atomic mass units or greater and having a resolution of better than 1 part in 320; - 2.
-Ion sources constructed of or protected by nickel, nickel-copper alloys with a nickel content of 60% or more by weight, or nickel-chrome alloys; - 3.
-Electron bombardment ionization sources; - 4.
+Ion sources constructed of or protected by nickel, nickel-copper alloys with a nickel content of 60% by weight or more, or nickel-chrome alloys; - 3.
+Electron bombardment ionization sources; and - 4.
 Having a collector system suitable for isotopic analysis. - 5.
 Frequency changers

-Frequency changers (also known as converters or invertors) especially designed or prepared to supply motor stators as defined under 3-2.5.1.2.d., or parts, components and sub-assemblies of such frequency changers having all of the following characteristics:
+Frequency changers (also known as converters or invertors) especially designed or prepared to supply motor stators as defined under 3-2.5.1.2.d., or parts, components and sub-assemblies of such frequency changers having both of the following characteristics: